Post-concert conversation: Brian Cox and friends

 Who knew science could sound so beautiful?

-Violinist virtuoso Jack Liebeck will join the Orchestra to perform the world premiere of Paul Dean’s violin concerto A Brief History of Time, which was dedicated to late physicist Professor Stephen Hawking.
+Violinist virtuoso Jack Liebeck will join the Orchestra to perform the world premiere of Paul Dean’s violin concerto A Brief History of Time, which is dedicated to late physicist Professor Stephen Hawking.

 The concert will feature music from the pre-scientific age, highlighting how great composers have, through the ages, attempted to understand and explain our place in the universe using music.
 The centrepiece of the extraordinary evening will be the first movement from Gustav Mahler’s Tenth Symphony, in which the composer wrestles with the idea of the finite nature of existence.